abhisheklal04/PaySlip/README.md

 Features:
   1. Upload employee csv format with a delimiter of ' , '
   2. Calculates monthly gross income, income tax, netIncome, super and displays in table.
+  3. The application generates payslips of 10 employees at a time, but can be increased within constant library.
+  4. The csv is validated for the correct fileformat, no of rows limit, invalid columns, missing headers.

 ### CSV Format
-### header :: type
+### header :: type(length)
- 1. firstName ::           string
+ 1. firstName ::           string(20)
- 2. lastName  ::           string
+ 2. lastName  ::           string(20)
- 3. annualSalary ::        number
+ 3. annualSalary ::        number(10)
- 4. super ::               number
+ 4. super ::               number(10)
- 5. paymentStartDate ::     number
+ 5. paymentStartDate ::    string(30)

 ### Install Instructions
 To Deploy this application on your side, follow the guidelines given below.